This DIY Spa Day Is The Ultimate Self-Care ActivityJuly 20, 2021

 It wouldn’t be a DIY spa day without some fancy water.
-Slice up some cucumbers, lemon and oranges and add them to a pitcher of ice water.
-Be sure to leave a few extra cucumber slices out to put on your eyes for the true spa effect.
+Slice up some cucumbers, lemons and oranges and add them to a pitcher of ice water.
+Be sure to leave a few extra cucumber slices out to put on your eyes for a true spa effect.

 STEP 2: Set the Mood

-Just like all spas have cucumber water, they also have a certain, relaxing smell radiating through the air.
-To recreate the vibe, pick a scented candle and light it in the room you’re going to host your DIY spa day.
-It’ll not only give your olfactory senses a treat, but it’ll also provide dim lighting to help you relax.
+All spas have a certain relaxing smell radiating through the air.
+To recreate the vibe, pick a scented candle and light it in the room where you’re going to host your DIY spa day.
+Not only will it give your olfactory senses a treat, but it’ll also provide some dim lighting to help you relax.

 STEP 3: Steam Your Face

 Once the room is ready, it’s time to prep your skin for beauty treatments.
-To open up your pores and get the most out of your mask (more on that later!), steam your face.
-You can use an at-home steamer, like the Dr. Dennis Gross Pro Facial Steamer, or run a towel under warm water and drape it around your face.
+To open up your pores and get the most out of your mask, steam your face.
+You can use an at-home steamer, like the Dr. Dennis Gross Pro Facial Steamer, or run a towel under warm water and drape it around your face for five minutes.